GoogleCloudPlatform/data-analytics-golden-demo/README.md

 6. Follow the prompts: Answer “Yes” for the Terraform approval.

-### To deploy to an Existing Project (Requires Assisteance from IT and Owner Project Privileges)
+### To deploy to an Existing Project (Requires Assistance from IT and Owner Project Privileges)
 - **The following items are required to deploy the solution**
  - Prerequisite: You will need a project created for you (IT can do this for you)
  - Prerequisite: You will need to be an Owner (IAM role) of the project to run the below script
  - Prerequisite: You will need an Organization Policy Administrator to disable the following Org Policies (IT can do this for you)
    - requireOsLogin = false
    - requireShieldedVm = false
    - allowedIngressSettings = allow all
    - allowedPolicyMemberDomains = allow all
    - restrictVpcPeering = allow all
 1. Open a Google Cloud Shell: http://shell.cloud.google.com/
 2. Type: ```git clone https://github.com/GoogleCloudPlatform/data-analytics-golden-demo```
 3. Switch the prompt to the directory: ```cd data-analytics-golden-demo```
 4. Update the hard coded values in ```deploy-use-existing-project-non-org-admin.sh```
 5. Run ```source deploy-use-existing-project-non-org-admin.sh```
-6. Your Organization Policy Administrator can then renable the following Organization Policies
+6. Your Organization Policy Administrator can then reenable the following Organization Policies
-   - (DO NOT RENABLE) requireOsLogin = false
+  - (DO NOT RE-ENABLE) requireOsLogin = false
   - (RENABLE) requireShieldedVm = false
   - (RENABLE) allowedIngressSettings = allow all
   - (RENABLE) allowedPolicyMemberDomains = allow all
   - (RENABLE) restrictVpcPeering = allow all

 ### To deploy the project to a different region